facebookresearch/ParlAI/parlai/tasks/bot_adversarial_dialogue/README.md

-Task: Bot-Adversarial Dialogue Dataset
+Task: Bot Adversarial Dialogue Dataset
 ===========================
-Description: Dialogue datasets labeled with offensiveness from Bot-Adversarial Dialogue task
+Description: Dialogue datasets labeled with offensiveness from Bot Adversarial Dialogue task
+Link:
+Arxiv Paper:
 ===========================
-Data has been released under the CC BY-NC license.

 ## Teachers
 The `BotAdversarialDialogueTeacher` in `agents.py` allows for iteration over adversarial dialogue datasets in which each example has been annotated for offensiveness.
 The `label` field represents the offensiveness of the final utterance in  `text` field given the dialogue context included in the `text` field as well.
 The `HumanSafetyEvaluationTeacher` in `agents.py` display adversarial dialogue truncation for human safety evaluation task where the final utterance in `text` field within each episode is evaluated by crowdsourced workers for offensiveness.
-The exact turn indices of each dialogue truncation shown to the crowdsourced is indicated by the field `human_eval_turn_range`.
+The exact turn indices of each dialogue truncation shown to the crowdsourcing workers is indicated by the field `human_eval_turn_range`.

 ## Files
 This code downloads the following folders/files into the ParlAI data folder: